Alphabet shares fall as Google misses on sales, YouTube revenue disappoints

 Hardware sales fell in the fourth quarter compared with a year ago, Porat said.
 Results could suffer further from any protracted work stoppages in Asia as companies combat the outbreak of a new coronavirus in China, she said.

 Google last week temporarily shut down all its offices in mainland China, Hong Kong and Taiwan due to the coronavirus.
-It has thousands of engineers across the region, including a hardware engineering centre in Taiwan.
+It has thousands of engineers across the region, including a hardware engineering center in Taiwan.

 In December, Google CEO Pichai gained the additional role of Alphabet CEO from Larry Page as he and fellow co-founder Sergey Brin stepped back even further from day-to-day management.